Centering Asian Americans through creative arts programming on the North Shore of Massachusetts

 Amanda Beard Garcia (she/they) is a multiracial, second-generation Chinese American muralist and brand designer.
 She was born and raised in Beverly, MA and currently lives in Dracut.

-Amanda has been a visiting artist and educator at Punto Urban Art Museum, RISD, Pao Arts Center, Montserrat College of Art, Endicott College, and Beverly High School.
-She is currently a co-facilitator for the Mural Ambassador Program at Punto Urban Art Museum/North Shore CDC, a six-week cohort that empowers residents to lead guided tours highlighting the murals and deep cultural legacy of The Point “El Punto” neighborhood in Salem, MA.
-Amanda is also a 2024 National Civic Impact Fellowship & Incubator fellow and grant recipient of Asian American Women’s Political Initiative (AAWPI), of which Lucky Knot Arts is her brainchild.
+Amanda has been a visiting artist and educator at Essex Art Center, Punto Urban Art Museum, RISD, Pao Arts Center, Montserrat College of Art, Endicott College, and Beverly High School.
+Most recently, she was a co-facilitator for the Mural Ambassador Program at Punto Urban Art Museum/North Shore CDC, a six-week cohort that empowers residents to lead guided tours highlighting the murals and deep cultural legacy of The Point “El Punto” neighborhood in Salem, MA.
+Amanda was also a 2024 National Civic Impact Fellowship & Incubator fellow and grant recipient of Asian American Women’s Political Initiative (AAWPI), of which Lucky Knot Arts is her brainchild.

 When she’s not creating, you can usually find Amanda at rock concerts, home-improving, cozy gaming, and being trailed by her pets Pica and Mei-Mei.